International Judging System (IJS)

 In the IJS, competitors accumulate points based on the degree of difficulty (base value) of each technical element and how well each element is executed (grade of execution, or GOE).
 Skaters also earn points based on their overall skating ability and performance level through program component scores.

-A technical panel of five people includes a technical controller, technical specialist, assistant technical specialist, data operator and video replay operator.
-During each performance, the technical specialist identifies each element and the level of difficulty as defined by the International Skating Union.
+A technical panel of five people includes a technical controller, two technical specialists, a data operator and a video replay operator.
+During each performance, technical specialist 1 identifies each element and the level of difficulty as defined by the International Skating Union.

 Both specialists and the controller are recorded with an audio tape during each program, and video will be available to verify calls.
 The elements can be reviewed after a skater’s performance, and scores can be changed accordingly.
 The scores are final once they are posted and announced to the public.